 Other partners are also entering the field.
 Recent years have seen a shift away from big pharma developing drugs alone to companies working in collaboration with contract research organizations (CROs), contract manufacturing organizations (CMOs), and contract development and manufacturing organizations (CDMOs).
-In fact, it is estimated that about two-thirds of biopharmaceutical manufacturing is already being outsourced.
+A 2022 survey conducted by BioPlan Associates revealed that 86.9% of biopharma respondents outsourced activities^[3].